Bira/octopus-carnival/_drafts/dnd-eric.md

 be purely defensive.
 His top priority in any dangerous situation is to run away, which he can do remarkably well for someone wearing a lot of armor.
 Eric will only stand his ground when given no other option - this includes when his friends are in danger.
-In all cases this will only last until running away becomes an option again - when an exit opens up, or when his friends can retreat safely.

-If he does stand his ground, though, he's almost impossible to hurt, with a typical total Block of _18_ and all the abilities the Griffon Shield provides him.
+If he does stand his ground, though, he's almost impossible to hurt, with an amazing Block score of _18_ and all the abilities the Griffon Shield provides him.

 ## Eric the Cavalier, 62 points